shaniber/pathfinder_characters/Lighthouse Kid.md

     			- Brass dragon: 60-foot line of fire.
     			- Copper dragon: 60-foot line of acid.

+		Elemental Body I (Transmutation, Fire, Air, Earth, Water)
+			Saves:
+			DC:
+			Casting: 1 standard action
+			Duration: 11 minutes [D]
+			Range: Personal
+			Components: V, S, M
+			SR:
+			Effect:
+				When you cast this spell, you can assume the form of a Small air, earth, fire, or water elemental.

+				Air elemental: If the form you take is that of a Small air elemental, you gain a +2 size bonus to your Dexterity and a +2 natural armor bonus.
+You also gain fly 60 feet (perfect), darkvision 60 feet, and the ability to create a whirlwind.

+				Earth elemental: If the form you take is that of a Small earth elemental, you gain a +2 size bonus to your Strength and a +4 natural armor bonus.
+You also gain darkvision 60 feet, and the ability to earth glide.

+				Fire elemental: If the form you take is that of a Small fire elemental, you gain a +2 size bonus to your Dexterity and a +2 natural armor bonus.
+You gain darkvision 60 feet, resist fire 20, vulnerability to cold, and the burn ability.

+				Water elemental: If the form you take is that of a Small water elemental, you gain a +2 size bonus to your Constitution and a +4 natural armor bonus.
+You also gain swim 60 feet, darkvision 60 feet, the ability to create a vortex, and the ability to breathe water
+			Target: You

+		Fire Shield
+			Saves: None
+			DC:
+			Casting: 1 standard Action
+			Duration: 11 rounds
+			Range: Personal
+			Componends: V, S, M
+			SR:
+			Effect:
+				This spell wreathes you in flame and causes damage to each creature that attacks you in melee.
+The flames also protect you from either cold-based or fire-based attacks, depending on if you choose cool or warm flames for your fire shield.

+				Any creature striking you with its body or a hand-held weapon deals normal damage, but at the same time the attacker takes 1d6 points of damage + 1 point per caster level (maximum +15).
+This damage is either cold damage (if you choose a chill shield) or fire damage (if you choose a warm shield).
+If the attacker has spell resistance, it applies to this effect.
+Creatures wielding melee weapons with reach are not subject to this damage if they attack you.

+				When casting this spell, you appear to immolate yourself, but the flames are thin and wispy, increasing the light level within 10 feet by one step, up to normal light.
+The color of the flames is blue or green if the chill shield is cast, violet or red if the warm shield is employed.
+The special powers of each version are as follows.

+		Invisibility, Greater
+			Saves: Will negates
+			DC: 21
+			Casting Time: 1 Standard Action
+			Duration: 11 round	s
+			Range: personal or touch
+			Components: V, S
+			SR: yes (harmless)
+			Effect:
+				This spell functions like invisibility, except that it doesn't end if the subject attacks.
+			Target: you, or creature touched

 	Sorcerer Spells - Level 5
 	-------------------------
+		Break Enchantment (Abjuration)
+			Save: no
+			DC: 21
+			Casting Time: 1 minute
+			Duration: Instantaneous
+			Range: Close (50ft)
+			Components: V, S
+			SR: No
+			Effect:
+				This spell frees victims from enchantments, transmutations, and curses.
+			Target: Up to one creature per level, all within 30ft of each other

+		Elemental Body II
+			Save: no
+			DC:
+			Casting Time: 1 standard action
+			Duration: 11 minutes
+			Range: Personal
+			Components: V, S, M
+			SR: No
+			Effect:
+				This spell functions as elemental body I, except that it also allows you to assume the form of a Medium air, earth, fire, or water elemental.
+			Target: You

 		Fire Snake (Evocation, Fire)
 			Save: Reflex half
 			DC: 21